LOS ALTOS -- It's the life of an engineer. See a problem. Solve a problem. See a problem. Solve a problem.

 "This is really 24/7," Ligtenberg, 71, says sitting outside the workshop in his sunny Los Altos backyard.
 "I feel that you need to leave the world a better place."

 The retired Hewlett-Packard (HPQ) engineer has been at it for more than 20 years, traveling to Nepal with cookers he's designed to demonstrate how the sun can provide clean energy and a hot meal.
 He's recruited villages and non-governmental organizations to the cause.
 He's launched education centers in which Nepalese families learn how to build shimmering gizmos to cook food, purify water and dry fruit for storage or sale.
-And for the past decade, he's worked with the Los Altos Rotary, which has taken on the solar
+And for the past decade, he's worked with the Los Altos Rotary, which has taken on the solar cooking crusade as one of its many causes.

 "Allart is a great guy," says Los Altos Rotary board member Frank Verlot.
 "He's just a passionate guy who loves what he's doing and he's doing great service in the parts of the world that are underserved."